-Proprietary vendors are those vendors that directly sell their products and do not use distributors or other outlets. (i.e. Inforum software may only be purchased through Eden Systems, therefore it would be a "proprietary purchase" and covered under this section.
-Micosoft Word may be purchased at many different stores and therefore not a "proprietary purchase")
+Proprietary vendors are those vendors that directly sell their products and do not use distributors or other outlets. (i.e. Eden software may only be purchased through Tyler Technologies, therefore it would be a "proprietary purchase" and covered under this section.)